 Given the range of organizations that can use commercial solar panels - and the diversity of locations that they work out of - commercial solar systems are installed in a wide variety of different structures and settings.

-According to the Solar Energy Industries Association, also referred to as SEIA, commercial solar panel systems cost an average of $1.37 per watt as of Q3 2020.
-This is slightly less than half the cost of systems installed on homes ($2.84).
+According to the Solar Energy Industries Association, also referred to as SEIA, commercial solar panel systems cost an average of $1.66 per watt as of 2023.
+This is almost half of the cost per watt to install on residential projects ($3.27).

 Based on these average cost figures, we can estimate the cost of commercial solar power systems of various sizes:

 Average cost per watt for residential ('resi'), commercial ('non-resi') and utility-scale solar.
 Image source: SEIA Solar Market Insight Report 2023 Q3

 Do bear in mind that the average figures hide a large distribution in prices.
 For example, cost per watt tends to fall as system size increases, thanks to economies of scale.
 There are also many other factors that can cause prices to vary, such as location (costs vary by state), type of mounting system, difficulty of installation, and more.

 These prices seem a bit intimidating, but keep in mind that these prices are before any incentives or upfront rebates are factored in.
 Incentives can dramatically reduce the high costs of solar.
 The section below will go into greater detail about incentives offered for commercial solar.

 There are many compelling reasons for businesses, government organizations, and nonprofits to go solar.
 Here are the major incentives and benefits of commercial solar panel systems:

 The Clean Energy Credit - more commonly known as the solar tax credit - is equal to 30% of the cost of installing a solar panel system.